By Janice Jones | Updated February 23, 2019

-That may depend on the type of food you are serving.
+That may depend on the type of food you are serving, his lifestyle, and his general health.
 A high quality food will provide all the needed vitamins and minerals in the correct quantities.

 A dog is more of a carnivore and as such won't require much in the way of plant based nutrition.
 By that, I mean that they are not pure carnivores but are not omnivores or herbivores either.

 To understand the nutritional needs of the dog, you need to look back into history.
 Dogs have descended from the early ancestors of wolves.
 They survived by being scavengers.

 Even wild canines will eat the entire carcass of an herbivore including the stomach contents which includes plant material.
 Wild dogs, wolves and dingoes will also scavenge for fruits and vegetables.

 Vegetables provide proteins, fats, carbohydrates, phytonutrients and fiber for a dog, but as nutritious as that sounds, dogs are not herbivores and as such do not do well on an all vegetable diet.

 But, there is good reason to give some vegetable/ plant based foods.

 Julia Henriques, from Dog's Naturally Magazine, writes about the need for vegetables as aids in treatment of degenerative diseases such as diabetes, kidney, liver, IBD, cancer and arthritis.